-HIST 1180 Survey of Modern Latin America section name section credit hours Credits Syllabus
+HIST 1150 G-Western Civilization I section name section credit hours Credits Syllabus

 Course Information

-Meeting times and location: section meeting_times section location
+Meeting times and location: section meeting times section location

-Catalog description: The primary objective of this course is to serve as a survey of the history of Latin America from independence to the present.
-This course will explore the contributions of Indigenous peoples, Africans, and Europeans to the creation of Latin America's diverse societies.
-The elements of this course are designed to inform students on the major events and trends that are essential to the understanding of the history of Latin America within the context of world societies.
+Catalog description: This course is a chronological treatment of the history of the western world from ancient times to the early modern era.
+The elements of this course are designed to inform students on the major events and trends that are essential in the understanding of the development of western civilization within the context of world societies.
+Selective attention will be given to non-western" civilizations which impact and influence the development of "western" civilization."

-Prerequisites: ENGL-1110 and RDNG-099
+Prerequisites: ENGL-099 and RDNG-099

-Terms offered: On Demand
+Terms offered: All Semesters

 Section-specific Course Description:

-Course Level Objectives

-Student Learning Outcomes

-1.Students will be able to EXPLAIN in their work how humans in the past shaped their own unique historical moments and were shaped by those moments, and how those cultures changed over the course of the centuries for the history of Latin America from independence to the present.
-Bloom Taxonomy's Cognitive Process: REMEMBER AND UNDERSTAND

-2.Students will DISTINGUISH between primary and secondary sources, IDENTIFY and EVALUATE evidence and EMPATHIZE with people in their historical context.
-Bloom Taxonomy's Cognitive Process: ANALYZE, REMEMBER, EVALUATE, CREATE

-- 3.Students will SUMMARIZE and APPRAISE different historical interpretations and evidence in order to CONSTRUCT past events.
-Bloom Taxonomy's Cognitive Process: UNDERSTAND, EVALUATE, APPLY - 4.Students will IDENTIFY historical arguments in a variety of sources and EXPLAIN how they were constructed, EVALUATING credibility, perspective, and relevance.
-Bloom Taxonomy's Cognitive Process: REMEMBER, UNDERSTAND, EVALUATE - 5.Students will CREATE well-supported historical arguments and narratives that demonstrate an awareness of audience.
-Bloom Taxonomy's Cognitive Process: CREATE, APPLY - 6.Students will APPLY historical knowledge and historical thinking "in order to infer what drives and motivates human behavior in both past and present."
-Bloom Taxonomy's Cognitive Process: APPLY, ANALYZE 20 - demonstrate a knowledge of historical events - Understand the chronology of Modern (since 1821) Latin American history - understand the causes and processes involved in the growth and development of Latin America over time - understand the historical roots of the contemporary world - will understand the relationships between the institutions, conflicts, and values of today as the legacy of our predecessors - will express their understanding in papers and classroom discussion - appreciate the study of history. - will enable students to relate events of the past to their own lives and times. - will appropriately use these concepts in tests, papers, and in classroom discussion - understand historical methods - critical analysis of texts and argument - interpretation of evidence - conduct research in a variety of media - cite sources appropriately
+Course Level Objectives - 1.
+Students will be able to EXPLAIN in their work how humans in the past shaped their own unique historical moments and were shaped by those moments, and how those cultures changed over the course of the centuries for the history of the western world from ancient times to the early modern era.
+Bloom Taxonomy's Cognitive Process: REMEMBER AND UNDERSTAND - 2.
+Students will DISTINGUISH between primary and secondary sources, IDENTIFY and EVALUATE evidence and EMPATHIZE with people in their historical context.
+Bloom Taxonomy's Cognitive Process: ANALYZE, REMEMBER, EVALUATE, CREATE - 3.
+Students will SUMMARIZE and APPRAISE different historical interpretations and evidence in order to CONSTRUCT past events.
+Bloom Taxonomy's Cognitive Process: UNDERSTAND, EVALUATE, APPLY - 4.
+Students will IDENTIFY historical arguments in a variety of sources and EXPLAIN how they were constructed, EVALUATING credibility, perspective, and relevance.
+Bloom Taxonomy's Cognitive Process: REMEMBER, UNDERSTAND, EVALUATE - 5.
+Students will CREATE well-supported historical arguments and narratives that demonstrate an awareness of audience.
+Bloom Taxonomy's Cognitive Process: CREATE, APPLY - 6.
+Students will APPLY historical knowledge and historical thinking "in order to infer what drives and motivates human behavior in both past and present."
+Bloom Taxonomy's Cognitive Process: APPLY, ANALYZE 14